 Column A is now randomly ordered:

-The second method involves writing a macro to do it automatically.
-The macro could be written in different ways, either replicating what I did above, or keeping the results of RAND functions inside the code itself, avoiding the need for an extra column.
+The other method involves a macro to do it automatically.
+The code could be written in different ways, either replicating what I did above, or keeping the results of RAND functions inside itself to avoid the need for an extra column.

 Sub NoRepeatsTest() Const SIZE_OF_LIST As Integer = 10 Dim iResults() As Integer Dim i As Integer Dim iPick As Integer Dim iLimit As Integer Dim iTmp As Integer ' Generate an array of available values ReDim iResults(SIZE_OF_LIST) For i = 1 To SIZE_OF_LIST iResults(i) = i Next ' iResults() now contains ordered list of values ' Prove it by outputting to column A: For i = 1 To SIZE_OF_LIST Range("A1").Offset(i - 1, 0).Value = iResults(i) Next '''''''''' Now shuffle iResults() '''''''''' ' Seed random number generator with system time Randomize ' Set limit 1 below maximum array index iLimit = SIZE_OF_LIST - 1 For i = 1 To SIZE_OF_LIST - 1 ' Pick a random element from index=1 to iLimit iPick = Int((iLimit) * Rnd) + 1 ' Swap this element with the one above iLimit iTmp = iResults(iLimit + 1) iResults(iLimit + 1) = iResults(iPick) iResults(iPick) = iTmp ' Reduce limit by 1 iLimit = iLimit - 1 Next ' Output iResults() to column B For i = 1 To SIZE_OF_LIST Range("B1").Offset(i - 1, 0).Value = iResults(i) Next End Sub